Ziad-Algrafi/ODLabel/README.md

 ![GUI](https://github.com/ZiadAlgrafi/Autolabel-yolov8/assets/117011801/e7ba1f79-1808-4927-88d9-7e65c225d3a8)

-Autolabel is a project designed to simplify the auto-labeling of classes in images using the YOLOv model.
-The provided GUI allows users to choose between a custom YOLOv8 model or Open Dictionary model.
+Autolabel is a project designed to simplify the auto-labeling of classes in images using the YOLO model.
+The provided GUI allows users to choose between a custom YOLO model or Open Dictionary model.

 ## Autolabel.py and OpenAutolabel.py